How to prepare for a hurricane/tropical cyclone/typhoon.

 - Review evacuation plans.
 Obey evacuation orders issued by authorities.
 Evacuations may be voluntary or mandatory, or may apply only to non-residents.
 Make sure you fully understand the order.

 - If unable to evacuate or not ordered to do so, stay indoors and away from glass windows and doors.
 Keep curtains and blinds closed.
-Turn refrigerator to lowest setting, and shut off utilities if instructed to do so.
+Turn refrigerators to lowest setting, and shut off utilities if instructed to do so.

 What To Do After a Cyclone